 If you do try psyllium, be sure to stick to the recommended dosage (10 – 20g per day) and drink enough water with it.

 Fruit and Vegetable Sources of Fiber

 |Food Source||Fiber per 100g|

-In addition to fiber, these foods all contain beneficial vitamins, minerals, and antioxidants as well.
+In addition to fiber, these foods all contain beneficial vitamins, minerals, and polyphenols as well.